ReadAlongs/Studio-Web/README.md

-This will create a complete website under `dist/packages/studio-web/` which you can deploy in whatever fashion you like to your server ([rsync](https://rsync.samba.org/) has worked well for a few decades now).
+This will create a complete website under `dist/packages/studio-web/` which you can deploy in whatever fashion you like to your server (e.g., using [rsync](https://rsync.samba.org/), scp, sfpt, WinSCP, etc).
 Note that the production build expects to talk to the ReadAlongs API at [https://readalong-studio.herokuapp.com/api/v1](https://readalong-studio.herokuapp.com/api/v1/docs), so if you have deployed the API elsewhere, you must: